spacemakerai/forma-extensions-samples/analyses/sun-study/readme.md

-# This is an example forma extension by Autodesk
+# This is an example extension for Autodesk Forma

-This extension is built using the **Forma SDK for Javascript** using an `Embedded View` in the `Right hand side analaysis panel`
+This extension is built using the **[Forma SDK for Javascript](https://aps-dev.autodesk.com/en/docs/forma/v1/reference/embedded-view-sdk/)** using an `Embedded View` in the `Right hand side analysis panel`

-**What is does:** Lets the user select a time range, date, and inverval to generate a sun study consisting of screenshots of the selected sun positions.
+**What it does:** Lets the user select a time range, date, and inverval to generate a sun study consisting of screenshots of the selected sun positions.

 ## How was this built